-- Vision Statement: Your vision statement describes your vision of your commercial aquaponics farm's future, and how you incorporate your values into your farm.
-It provides clear decision-making criteria and answers what economic, environmental, or community values are important to the farm.
+- Vision Statement: Your vision statement describes your vision of your commercial aquaponics farm's future and how you incorporate your values into your farm.
+It provides clear decision-making criteria and answers what economic, environmental, or community values are essential to the farm.
 What products or services do you intend to offer, and how the community will benefit from these products or services.

 - Mission Statement:This is a set of guiding principles that describe your commercial aquaponics farm's overall goals.
 A mission statement tells the fundamental purpose and expectations for the farm to its customers.
 It also provides an understanding of the goals of the farm.

 - Goals:The goals describe what is to be achieved by the farm.
 Goals can be short-term goals or long-term goals.
 Short-term goals may be focused on the farm's startup and achieving a certain level of production income.
 Long-term goals can be the plans for farm growth.
 Goals are reflections of what you want to achieve and when you like to achieve them.

 Management and organization describe the commercial aquaponics farm's ownership status and how it will be managed and organized.
 How you register your farm will depend on your business structure (corporation, sole proprietorship, non-profit).
 Check with your local or state requirements before registering your commercial aquaponics farm.
 In making the management and organization structure of your farm, consider answering these questions: